bedrocksystems/vml/README.md

 ## Porting libraries to a new architecture or platform

-Most libraries are platform and architecture agnostic.
+Libraries are platform and architecture agnostic.
 To port them to a new architecture or platform, a new library in arch/ or platform/ should be added.